Sue9104/web-manual/getting-started.md

 ### Scenarios that trigger iteration

-- **guest suggestion**: guest submit suggestions to optimize translation, and master accepted and revive the translation.
+- **guest suggestion were accepted**: guest can submit suggestions to optimize translation.

 ![](/assets/suggestion.png)

-- **new items**: master add more items to the project.
+- **new items**: owner add more items to the project.

 ![](/assets/step5_upload.png)